 The interested parties include telecommunications companies Safaricom and Airtel and the Communications Authority of Kenya.

 SportPesa was founded in 2004 through a partnership of some wealthy Kenyan, Bulgarian and US shareholders.

-At its height, the betting powerhouse which minted billions through gaming that had taken root in Kenya, sponsored English Premier League Club Everton.
+At its height, the betting powerhouse which minted billions through a gambling addiction that had taken root in Kenya, sponsored English Premier League Club Everton.

-The company which would later start having run-ins with government regulators also sponsored the Kenyan premier league as well as the country's major soccer clubs – Gor Mahia and AFC Leopards.
+The company that would later start having run-ins with government regulators also sponsored the Kenyan premier league and the country's major soccer clubs – Gor Mahia and AFC Leopards.

 The ownership of the trademark SportPesa is as cryptic as the ownership of Milestone Gaming itself.

 According to BCLB, the name SportPesa still belongs to Pevans East Africa and that is why the betting regulator barred Milestone from using it.

 Instead, the regulator allowed the new sports betting company to use the name 'Milestone Bet.'